EBI-Metagenomics/EMG-docs/docs/portal.rst

 .. image:: images/Download_1.png
 Figure 8: The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs)  and ‘Taxonomic analysis’.

-Some of the files, particulalry the sequence files in FASTA format, can be large.
+Some of the files, particularly the sequence files in FASTA format, can be large.
 To facilitate their download process, these files are compressed with `GZIP <http://www.gzip.org/>`_ and when too large to be easily transferable, chunked in manageable size.
 If it is the case for your runs, please download all chunks, decompress them and concatenate them to reconstitute the full files.

 Description of fasta files available to download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^